epogrebnyak/econometrics-navigator/docs/acronyms.md

 Acronyms
 ========

-Econometrics is full of fancy abbreviations that one can juggle with randomly and mostly sound cool.
+Econometrics is full of fancy abbreviations that one can juggle with.

 .. glossary::